-§33.004 AUTHORIZATION FOR BUDGETED VERSUS NON-BUDGETED ITEMS.
+§ 33.004 AUTHORIZATION FOR BUDGETED VERSUS NON-BUDGETED ITEMS.

-(1) Budgeted Items, or items that fall within a budget category: For purchases that are either explicitly incorporated into an agency or department's budget, or purchases that are encompassed within a defined budget category, a Ddepartment or agency heads (, or their that person's designee(s); shall forward requisitions or a request to advertise to the Purchasing Division for the purchase of goods, services, construction, and professional services in accordance with funds appropriated within their budget.
+(1) Budgeted items, or items that fall within a budget category: For purchases that are either explicitly incorporated into an agency or department's budget, or purchases that are encompassed within a defined budget category, a department or agency head (orthat person's designee); shall forward requisitions or a request to advertise to the Purchasing Division for the purchase of goods, services, construction, and professional services..
 The Purchasing Agent may issue bids or other solicitations for any goods, service, construction, or professional service for which funds have been budgeted.

-(2) Non-budgeted purchases: For goods, services, construction, or professional services that are not explicitly incorporated int an agency or department's budget, an agency or department must first receive the written Aapproval of the County Administrator and the Director of Finance and Administrative Services is required prior to any solicitation. for any goods, service, construction or professional service not specifically authorized in the budget, except for small purchases.
-The County Administrator may designate this authority to the Chief Financial Officer...
+(2) Non-budgeted purchases: For goods, services, construction, or professional services that are not explicitly incorporated int an agency or department's budget, an agency or department must first receive the written approval of the County Administrator prior to any solicitation.
+The County Administrator may designate this authority to the Chief Financial Officer.

-This section does not apply to Departmental Purchases.
+This section does not apply to Departmental Procurement (see § 33.068).